-On August 19, 2021, the Associated Press published an article titled: “Police Jailed a Man for Murder; Algorithm was Key Evidence”.
+On August 19, 2021, the Associated Press published an article titled: “Police Jailed a Man for Murder; Algorithm was Key Evidence.”
 Unfortunately, it contained a false narrative claiming that ShotSpotter and its “secret” algorithms are somehow primarily responsible for the unjust charging, arrest and extended jail time of a defendant, Mr. Michael Williams, in a Chicago homicide case.
-As a customer, you know ShotSpotter better than anyone, and we have confidence that you can surmise that such bogus claims could not be further from the truth.
+Such bogus claims could not be further from the truth.

-While we did our best to explain the facts to the AP – and they included a lengthy rebuttal from us in the context of the story – I wanted to make sure to contact you personally to equip you with the facts about four major flaws in the story.
+While we did our best to explain the facts to the AP – and they included a lengthy rebuttal from us in the context of the story – I wanted to provide the facts about four major flaws in the story.

-At the outset, I want to state that what happened to Mr. Williams was horrible and should never happen to anyone.
-Our hearts go out to him and his family for his suffering.
-The shooting death of Safarian Herring — a homicide that remains unresolved — was an unspeakable, senseless tragedy, one that has become all too commonplace in communities across the country.
+At the outset, I want to state that the shooting death of Safarian Herring — a homicide that remains unresolved — was an unspeakable, senseless tragedy, one that has become all too commonplace in communities across the country.
 We mourn his loss.

 Yet, the facts matter, and the injustices borne from this incident will only be perpetuated if lies are permitted to cover up the facts.

 Problem One: The AP wrongly blamed ShotSpotter as being primarily responsible for Mr. Williams’s incarceration.

 The facts show that neither ShotSpotter’s initial alert nor its forensic report caused Mr. Williams’s arrest or incarceration, and we believe our forensic report may have contributed to his release in July 2021.